percona/percona-server-mongodb/CONTRIBUTING.rst

 Percona Server for MongoDB is available in two builds:

 - Pro builds.
 These builds include all functionalities plus features that are typically demanded by large enterprises.
-You can check what features are included in Pro builds in the :ref:`documentation <https://docs.percona.com/percona-server-for-mongodb/8.0/psmdb-pro.html#features>`_.
+You can check what features are included in Pro builds in the `documentation <https://docs.percona.com/percona-server-for-mongodb/8.0/psmdb-pro.html#features>`_.
 - Basic builds include all functionalities except the features included in Pro builds.

 You can build either of the builds.
 Add the ``--full-featured`` flag for Pro builds or omit it for Basic builds.